FlexiGIS/FlexiGIS/README.md

 ```console
 (_env_name) user@terminal:~/FlexiGIS/code$ make feedin_data_format
 ```

 'make feedin_data_format' prepares the dowloaded weather data into feedinlib format for feedin simulation.

 ```console
 (_env_name) user@terminal:~/FlexiGIS/code$ make example
 ```

 'make example' can be run to generate an example simulation of aggregated load and PV profile for Oldenburg and also model the optimal allocated storage and onsite renewable supply.
 The example imports spatially filtered OSM Highway, landuse and building data stored as csv files in the ../data/01_raw_input_data/example_OSM_data folder.
 In other words, it runs all steps using the provided example data.
 Hence, the make example can be used as a test run of the flexigis package.
-After running the FlexiGIS model using the make options, the resulting aggregated load and PV profiles of the urban infrastructures are stored as .csv data in folder data/03_urban_energy_requirements, also static plots of the urban infrastructures and simulated load and PV profiles are created and stored in the data/04-visualisation folder.
+After running the FlexiGIS package using the makefile commands, the resulting aggregated load and PV profiles, urban infrastructure data, and optimization results are stored in folder data/03_urban_energy_requirements, also static plots of the urban infrastructures and simulated load and PV profiles are created and stored in the data/04-visualisation folder.
 To visualise the extracted georeferenced urban infrastructures data interactively, the generated shape file of the extracted urban infrastructures, can be used in [QGIS](https://www.qgis.org/en/site/) to generate interactive plots.

 ## Documentation